 - When does math advising take place?

 You will receive an email each year in October (for Spring semester Math advising) and February (for Fall semester Math advising) announcing that formal Math advising is about to begin.
 Look for this important email!

 - What if I miss my appointment?

 DO NOT MISS YOUR APPOINTMENT TIME!
-Math advisors set aside a two-week period of time, each semester, to meet with their advisees.
+Math Faculty Advisors set aside a two-week period of time, each semester, to meet with their advisees.
 Please be respectful and honor this time commitment.

 - Not sure if you have an advising hold affecting your registration?

 Check for advising holds on your ConnectCarolina Student Center page to determine advising requirements well before your registration access period begins.